tagohd/mono/Concepts/Magic/List of Spells.md

 # Forbidden Spells
 Spells [[Institute for the Magical Arts & Sciences|IMAS]] has forbidden for any number of reasons (usually obvious).
 May include spells of any level.

+#lun
+lunR::6
+%%
+Maybe we can add a spell here that James and AL used to become immortal?
+%%

 ```dataview
 TABLE WITHOUT ID link(file.link,spellName) AS "Name", spellLevel AS "Level", spellSchool AS "Category", spellDescription AS "Description", isTheoretical AS "Theoretical?"